erroronline1/caro/readme.md

 [Content](#content)

 # Regulatory software requirements

-## NIS-2 statement
-According to https://www.enisa.europa.eu/sites/default/files/2025-06/ENISA_Technical_implementation_guidance_on_cybersecurity_risk_management_measures_version_1.0.pdf there is a lot of documentation necessary to meet the NIS-2 requirements.
-However what has been possible to do in regards of security and integrity has been implemented (see [Statement on technical guidelines on data security](#statement-on-technical-guidelines-on-data-security)).
-Most of the requirements are to be fulfilled by the operator of the infrastructure and end user and is not within the duties and capabilities of this software at all.

-What [the team](#the-team) tries to accomplish is
-* structured incident reporting within [the issue tracker](https://github.com/erroronline1/caro/issues) of the main repository
-* continuous maintenance as the team is architect, programmer, maintainer, user and scapegoat in a multiple role
-* logging what is appropriate and feasible to be reviewed
-* provide an inbuilt information on whom to report to
-* access control

 This software is not a medical device.
 But as this software is intended to being used in context with medical device fabrication, relevant regulatory requirements should be addressed nonetheless.

 ## Clinical evaluation, clinical evaluation plan, clinical evaluation report